DarraghRogan/Miasma/README.md

 It does not have any tracking cookies, advertising codes, pop ups, notifications or any requirement for users to divulge passwords.
 I'm not interested in selling your browsing habits!

 ### Source Code
 Source code is all shared here, as is, no warratnies, express or implied.
-APIKeys.swift is excluded, so if you are using the code, please create this file and list your own RapidAPI key in it (you will see how they are referred to in the DataLoader files, in the URL section).
+APIKeys.swift is excluded, so if you are using the code, please create this file and list your own API key in it (you will see how they are referred to in the DataLoader files, in the URL section).
 Project should open in Xcode.

 ### Data Sources
-All PurpleAir metric requests are sent directly, using HTTPS, to PurpleAir from your Mac, and for Covid-19 a third party service via rapidapi.com is used (again, directly connected to from your Mac).
-Note that PurpleAir & RapidAPI can see the ID of PurpleAir sensor you're interested in, and your Mac's public IP address which can be unique to you depending on network configuration.
+All PurpleAir metric requests are sent directly, using HTTPS, to PurpleAir from your Mac, .
+Note that PurpleAir can see the ID of PurpleAir sensor you're interested in, and your Mac's public IP address which can be unique to you depending on network configuration.

 ### Support
 Please email me on miasma@kissengineering.ie - this is a side project for me so understand it may take me a couple of days to get back.